EllenStafford/Psychic-Game/README.md

 Press any letter key.
 If it matches the computer's choice you win.

-You have 9 guesses.
+You have **9** guesses.
 Each time you are wrong, you lose a guess.

 Guess wrong 9 times and you lose the game.

 *After a loss, the game will restart with 9 guesses.*

-If you guess correctly, then you win the game and you get to start again with 9 guesses.
+If you guess correctly, then you **WIN** the game and you get to start again with 9 guesses.